 The University completed an expansion to the existing heating plant, a new Cogeneration system in 2006.
-At the time of construction, space to accommodate a future chiller and emergency generator were made should the University require additional cooling and power.
-The University will need additional chilled water, emergency power for life safety as well as emergency power for business continuity purposes.
-The projects are in the early phases of design.
+At the time of construction, space to accommodate a future chiller and emergency generator was included should the University require additional cooling and power.
+The University has determined it will need additional chilled water, emergency power for life safety as well as emergency power for business continuity purposes.
+The condensate improvement and boiler reliability projects are scheduled to begin construction November 2013.
+The chilled water and emergency power projects are currently in design.